Christianaojo/tech-writing_1/README.md

 # Pull Request(PR)
 You can suggest modifications and ask the repository owner to review, pull in, and merge your contribution into their branch by submitting a pull request.
 Before accepting the code into the main branch, the owner can review it and make sure it won't have an impact on the original project by submitting a pull request.

+# How to commit to a repository

+A commit is a change that is made to one or more project files.
+Adding contributions to GitHub enables you to follow changes and progress as you work.
+Each commit is regarded by Git as a "save point" that you may go back to if there is an issue or you need to make other changes.

+Each commit has a related commit statement that explains the reasoning behind each change.

 # How to make a pull request

 Before creating a pull request, the first thing to do is to fork the repository you want to contribute to